wiremock/wiremock/docs-v2/_docs/junit-jupiter.md

 The JUnit Jupiter extension simplifies running of one or more WireMock instances in a Jupiter test class.

-It supports two modes of operation - declarative (simple, not configurable) and programmatic (less simple, configurable).
+It supports two modes of operation - declarative (simple, limited configuration options) and programmatic (less simple, very configurable).
 These are both explained in detail below.

 ## Basic usage - declarative